Geodesic Models with Convexity Shape Prior: Experimental Results

 \subsection{Quantitative Comparisons}

-In this section, we present the quantitative comparison results of different models.
-These experiments are conducted using different initial annotations.
-In each test, we apply the Jaccard scores for the measurement of the accuracy of the segmentation results.
-Let $\RS$ and $\RG$ respectively denote the segmented region generated from the tested models and the ground truth region.
-The Jaccard score, denoted by $\JS\in[0,1]$, is an estimation of the quality that the region $\RS$ recovers the ground truth region $\RG$, which reads
+In this section, we present the quantitative evaluation results of different models on both synthetic and real images, which are conducted using different initial annotations.
+In each test, we apply the Jaccard score to measure the accuracy of the segmented regions $\RS$ generated from the tested models.
+More specifically, the Jaccard score $\JS(\RS,\RG)$ estimates the quality that the segmented region $\RS$ recovers the ground truth region $\RG$